ietf-wg-cellar/matroska-specification/block_additional_mappings_intro.md

 When the `BlockAddID` is set to "1" the contents of the `BlockAdditional Element` are define by the Codec Mappings defines (see (#codec-blockadditions)).
-When the `BlockAddID` is set a value greater than "1", then the contents of the `BlockAdditional Element` are defined by the `BlockAdditionalMapping Element` within the associated `Track Element` where the `BlockAddID Element` of `BlockAdditional Element` equals the `BlockAddIDValue` of the associated Track's `BlockAdditionalMapping Element`.
+When the `BlockAddID` is set a value greater than "1", then the contents of the `BlockAdditional Element` are defined by the `BlockAdditionalMapping Element`, within the associated `Track Element`, where the `BlockAddID Element` of `BlockAdditional Element` equals the `BlockAddIDValue` of the associated Track's `BlockAdditionalMapping Element`.
 That `BlockAdditionalMapping Element` identifies a particular Block Additional Mapping by the `BlockAddIDType`.